vp-kchav/TV-Series/README.md

 # TV-Series
+This project using Spring Framework, JPA , Srping Security ,etc.
 Goal: To create a website similar to www.imdb.com for TV series only; where the users will be able to:

 1- See information about TV Series